domokane/FinancePy/README.md

 ## Quickstart Guide

-👉 See [Quick Start Guide](./docs/QUICKSTART.md) to get going in 2 minutes!
+👉 Look at the code under examples/scripts or examples/notebooks to get going in 2 minutes!

 ## Structure of Financepy